shibapm/PackageConfig/README.md

     // here can be whatever you want as long as your config can stay `Codable` let value: String

-    // here you must define a name of ExampleConfig dynamic library product to be sure it gets linked when loading config public static var dynamicLibraries: [String] = ["ExampleConfig"]
+   	// here you must define your config fileName which will be used to write and read it to/from temporary directory
+    public static var fileName: String { return "example-config.json" }

     // public init is also a requirement public init(value: String) {